intuition-dev/INTUITION2/docs/README.md

 mbake -t .
 ```

-It will create a `.js` and `min.js` files.
-It will output ES5 to support IE11, so feel free to use class { } syntax.
-If there is no `.ts`, than it will simply slightly mimifify js files into min.js (but no ES5 conversion).

 Lots of time you use .ts to call DB services: such as Google FireStore.

 ## Examples - Website